‘This Is Us’ Sterling K. Brown Is Really Ripped, Plus How Did Jack Die? [Photo]

 Sterling K Brown has a dedication to fitness that should be admired.
 He credits a healthy diet and strict workout schedule as his ticket to success.
 Brown has always been fit, but for his newest role in The Predator, he took his fitness to an all new level.

 This Is Us will return in the fall for Season 2.
-Brown said that the NBC dramedy will tackle Jack’s cause of death, Kate (Chrissy Metz) and Toby’s (Chris Sullivan) wedding, and Randall’s quest to adopt a baby in Season 2.
+Brown said that the NBC dramedy would tackle Jack’s cause of death, Kate (Chrissy Metz) and Toby’s (Chris Sullivan) wedding, and Randall’s quest to adopt a baby in Season 2.

 Sterling Isn’t the only one from This Is Us that has gotten attention for his physique.
 TV dad, Milo Ventimiglia received quite a bit of attention for his amazing body.